Early Life

 Philanthropy

-Shwed is involved in philanthropy, supporting education and social causes.
-He sits on the boards of the Youth University of Tel Aviv University and Yeholot Association, which works to reduce dropout rates in high schools.
+Shwed is involved with the Board of Trustees of Tel Aviv University and the Chairman of the Board of Trustees of the Youth University of Tel Aviv University.
+He is also a member of the Board of Directors of the Yeholot Association, which works to reduce dropout rates in high schools.